Yuss76A/brainbuzz/README.md

 ### Bugs

 * I attempted to find bugs but did not encounter any.
 I tested all the buttons and features that I had planned for the game, and they all function as expected.
 I acknowledge that the page is not perfect and there is certainly room for improvement.
 However, due to time constraints, it will remain in its current state for now.
-If people enjoy the game and feedback is positive, the game can be expanded and improved by adding more sections.
+If people enjoy the game and feedback is positive, the game can be expanded and improved by adding more sections.If any bugs do arise, they will be addressed and fixed immediately.